aws-solutions/amazon-marketing-cloud-insights-on-aws/README.md

 ---

-### IAM Roles for Installation and Operation
+### IAM Roles for Installation and Admin Operation

 An IAM policy for installing the solution is listed within the `IAM_POLICY_INSTALL.json` file.
-An IAM policy for operating the solution is created on stack deployment with a name prefix of `{stack-name}-adminpolicy`.
-A link to this policy can be found in the Outputs window of your Cloudformation stack under the AdminPolicyOutput key.
-Note: the policy generated should be used as a guide.
-Please review it as it may need to be amended in order to fit your specific use case.
+IAM policies for operating the solution as an admin are created on stack deployment and can be found in the Outputs window of your Cloudformation stack under the `AdminPolicyOutput` key.
+Note: the policies generated should be used as a guide.
+Please review them as they may need to be amended in order to fit your specific use case.

 These JSON files can be used to create a JSON policy in AWS IAM to scope the actions available to a user so they can install and operate the solution.